matteo-pacini/EncodingCompendium/README.md

         output.mkv
 ### Encoding 2160p HDR10 Remux to 1080p HEVC-10but

-Same as above, but we apply a <conde>lanczos</code> scale video filter.
+Same as above, but we apply a <b>lanczos</b> scale video filter.

 <code>-vf=scale=1920:800 -sws_flags lanczos</code>

 See also HDR flags in the section below.
-HDR -> SDR tonemapping is totally not worthy.
+HDR -> SDR tonemapping is totally not worth it.

 ### Encoding 2160p HDR10 Remux to 2160p HEVC-10bit